 The bloodshed will most likely prove terrible.
 Violence is set to escalate.
 Things will surely get worse before they get better.
 In an important way, however, this war will be more devastating than wars were in previous centuries.
 We are living in the era of the climate crisis.
 The global community must get a grip on it, or environmental problems will spin out of control and, among other things, make violent conflict more likely.

 No doubt, large-scale cross-border war will exacerbate climate problems.
 Military operations cause massive damage and consume a lot of energy.
 Fighting soldiers worry about other things than net-zero emissions.

 Just as bad, the war distracts global attention from just how urgent it is to phase out fossil fuels.
 It is probably no coincidence, that Russia is a major exporter of those resources.
 Putin never showed any serious issue in climate matters and, in his paranoid mind, global efforts to mitigate the problem may actually look like they are part of a big anti-Russian conspiracy.

 The science is clear, of course.
 The climate crisis is real, and the time for getting a grip on it is running out.

 Humankind needs global action to solve global problems.
 That makes nationalistic action in terms of “us versus them” particularly harmful.

 When Martin Kimani, the Kenyan ambassador, addressed the UN Security Council on Monday 21 February, he pointed out that borders in Africa reflect colonial empires of the past, typically cutting across areas where specific communities live.
 The implication is that cross-border cooperation and regional integration are necessary.
 There is no other way to safeguard peace and other public goods.
 For good reason, Kimani appealed to all governments to defend multilateralism.
-To start a nationalist war of choice in our era of global problems is an attack on all of humankind.
+Any other attitude is indeed fundamentally destructive.

 Hans Dembowski is the editor in chief of D+C/E+Z.